CalvinPrepetit/csc128-coursework/assignment1/README.md

 # Auto Service Desk Bot

 This project is a Streamlit help desk bot for an auto service shop.
-The bot creates a ticket based on a customer's vehicle problem to one of five service areas: electrical, drivability, interior, exterior, or maintenance.
+The bot creates a ticket based on the service areas described: electrical, drivability, interior, exterior, or maintenance.

 ## How to run the chatbot